My life with my back: a story of back pain recovery.

 Gary Glum’s Neuromuscular reeducation;

-Richard Griner’s cross fiber technique
+Thomas Griner’s cross fiber friction technique

 Richard Rossiter’s method